sonofmath/vue_firebase/README.md

 Now open up the Firebase console
 Navigate to Database -> Cloud Firestore ->Try Firestore Beta
 Select "test mode"
-Create a new collection and add a few fields then save
+Create a new collection and add a few fields of your choosing, then save
+I will reference these as <collection name> and <field>

 In directory src/components open HelloWorld.vue
 Update the <script> tag with this code